-51. The General Committee further draws the attention of the General Assembly to the fact that, once the Assembly adopts a draft resolution or decision, Member States can no longer alter its sponsorship.
-Likewise, when a Main Committee has adopted a proposal and recommends its adoption by the Assembly, Member States can no longer alter its sponsorship.

-52. The General Committee brings to the attention of the General Assembly that members who wish to make observations in the nature of rights of reply to addresses by Heads of State should submit their observations in writing for circulation as an Assembly document.
-At the 2377th meeting of the thirtieth session of the Assembly, in 1975, the President of the General Assembly indicated that he did not consider it appropriate for oral rights of reply to be exercised in relation to addresses made by Heads of State.
+- 52. The General Committee may further wish to draw the attention of the General Assembly to the fact that, once the Assembly adopts a draft resolution or decision, Member States can no longer alter its sponsorship.
+Likewise, when a Main Committee has adopted a proposal and recommends its adoption by the Assembly, Member States can no longer alter its sponsorship. - 53.
+The General Committee may wish to bring to the attention of the General Assembly that members who wish to make observations in the nature of rights of reply to addresses by Heads of State should submit their observations in writing for circulation as an Assembly document.
+At the 2377th meeting of the thirtieth session of the Assembly, in 1975, the President indicated that he did not consider it appropriate for oral rights of reply to be exercised in relation to addresses made by Heads of State.
 He further indicated that he would see no objection to observations in the nature of rights of reply to such addresses when made in writing.
-This has become a practice of the Assembly.

-53. The General Committee also brings to the attention of the General Assembly paragraphs 47 and 48 of resolution 71/323, in which the Assembly decided that the names of candidates for election by the Assembly or by the Main Committees should be communicated to the Secretariat, where possible, at least 48 hours prior to an election, unless otherwise required by specific rules governing the elections concerned, and that those names should be printed on the ballot papers, while additional space should be provided on the ballot paper for inscribing other names, where applicable; and that, on the day of election in the Assembly or in the Main Committees, the campaign materials distributed in the General Assembly Hall or in the Committee meeting room should be limited to a single page of information regarding the candidates, with a view to preserving the decorum of the Assembly.

-54. The General Committee further brings to the attention of the General Assembly paragraph 53 of resolution 72/313, in which the Assembly requested the continuation of the practice implemented during the secret vote counting procedure, whereby no use of mobile phones or/and other electronic communication devices is permitted in the room where counting is being conducted, thus ensuring the confidentiality of elections and integrity of secret ballots.
+This has become a practice of the Assembly. - 54.
+The General Committee may also wish to bring to the attention of the General Assembly paragraphs 47 and 48 of resolution 71/323, in which the Assembly decided that the names of candidates for election by the Assembly or by the Main Committees should be communicated to the Secretariat, where possible, at least 48 hours prior to an election, unless otherwise required by specific rules governing the elections concerned, and that those names should be printed on the ballot papers, while additional space should be provided on the ballot paper for inscribing other names, where applicable; and that, on the day of election in the Assembly or in the Main Committees, the campaign materials distributed in the General Assembly Hall or in the Committee meeting room should be limited to a single page of information regarding the candidates, with a view to preserving the decorum of the Assembly. - 55.
+The General Committee may further wish to bring to the attention of the General Assembly paragraph 53 of resolution 72/313, in which the Assembly requested the continuation of the practice implemented during the secret vote counting procedure, whereby no use of mobile phones or/and other electronic communication devices is permitted in the room where counting is being conducted, thus ensuring the confidentiality of elections and integrity of secret ballots.